adamlazz/GraphReps/README.md

 For use with [trick.c](http://mat.gsia.cmu.edu/COLOR/solvers/trick.c).

-# Program Purposes & Usage
+# Program Purposes & Usages
 ### graphtolist
 Takes an adjacency matrix file as input, and generates an adjacency list.